EOSArgentina/evolutiondex/README.md

 The fee value will be set to the median of the votes.
 The voting tables are updated each time a liquidity provider modifies its balance.
-A tiny fee of 0.01% is charged when providing liquidity in order to protect liquidity providers from attacks to the fee value.
+A tiny fee of 0.01% is charged when providing liquidity in order to protect previous liquidity providers from attacks to the fee value.
+The action of removing liquidity is free of charge.

 **On the formulas determining prices**